Condition Menu

 As you move through treatment, you will be able to more easily identify and connect with your core values.
 These values are critical in helping you create a more fulfilled and meaningful life.
 In treatment, you will learn new ways of living, and gain greater flexibility, adaptability, and openness.

-Pathlight Mood & Anxiety Center offers a designated, intensive module that assesses and then treats patients who have experienced trauma.
-This specialty track works to break down the impacts of PTSD: helping patients understand their stuck points, challenge trauma-related beliefs, and return to the lives they deserve.
+At Pathlight, our trauma treatment centers include therapeutic interventions found to be most helpful for people recovering after a trauma.
+We offer a designated, intensive module that assesses and then treats patients who have experienced trauma.
+This specialty trauma track works to break down the impacts of PTSD:

-In addition, our on-site psychiatrists provide regular medication management for all the patients in our Residential and Partial Hospitalization Programs (PHP).
+Our on-site psychiatrists provide regular medication management for all patients in our

 During your time at Pathlight, a primary goal is learning how to regulate your emotions safely and effectively.
 To support our patients in this process, our therapists will work with you to address wellness of your mind, body and spirit with experiential therapies (movement, art, and yoga therapy).